 It’s no real revelation to say that one of the most significant disruptions in the evolving world of investor relations is the rise of passive investing.
-And while most of us need no introduction to this continuing trend, how best to navigate through this disruption remains top of mind among Q4 clients, and as such, the theme of a panel discussion I’ll be moderating at our upcoming IR conference, Power Up.
+And while most of us need no introduction to this continuing trend, how best to navigate through this disruption remains top of mind among Q4 clients, and as such, was the theme of a panel discussion I moderated at our IR conference, Power Up.

 The trends behind, and impact of, a shift toward passive investing

 To be clear, this is not a new trend.
 It began with Jack Bogle and is illustrated today by the sheer size of Blackrock.
 Passive investments took-off around 2009 when Blackrock bought Barclays for $14B.
 Since then, Blackrock has developed into a combined market cap of $70B and passive investments have grown to become about 30% of all investments — roughly a $13 trillion industry.

 In fact, Blackrock, Vanguard, and State Street are among the top ten holders of today’s stocks.
 To put that in perspective, Vanguard holds at least 5% of over 490 of the S&P 500 and there are actually more index and ETF funds than actual stocks in the entire marketplace.
 Blackrock itself manages $6 trillion in assets.